syncfusion-content/uwp-docs/uwp/DataGrid/Columns.md

 {% endhighlight %}
 {% endtabs %}

+### Retrieve the width of the column after resizing completed

+SfDataGrid allows to get the width of the column after resizing completed by getting `ResizingColumnsEventArgs.Width` when `ResizingColumnsEventArgs.Reason` is `ColumnResizingReason.Resized` in ResizingColumns event.

+{% tabs %}
+{% highlight c# %}
+this.dataGrid.ResizingColumns += OnResizingColumns;

+void OnResizingColumns(object sender, ResizingColumnsEventArgs e) {
+    if (e.Reason == Syncfusion.UI.Xaml.Grid.ColumnResizingReason.Resized)
+    {
+        var resizedWidth = e.Width;
+    }
+}
+{% endhighlight %}
+{% endtabs %}

 ## Column drag and drop

 You can allow end-users to rearrange the columns by drag and drop the column headers by setting [SfDataGrid.AllowDraggingColumns](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~AllowDraggingColumns.html) to `true`.